Logiqx/gps-details/docs/devices/apple/watches/kiteboard-230723-1712Z/README.md

 ## Apple Watches

-### Apple Watch (possibly Series 8 or SE)
+### Apple Watch Series 8 45 mm Cellular #2

-This session is from an Apple Watch (possibly Series 8 or SE), recorded whilst Kiteboarding.
+This session is from an unidentified Apple Watch, recorded whilst Kiteboarding.

+Due to data similarities with the [Apple Series 8 45 mm Cellular #1](../kiteboard-230722-1622Z/README.md) it is also assumed to be the same model.